openequella/openequella.github.io/guides/AdditionalGeneralInfoHelp.md

 -XX:+UseParNewGC -XX:CMSInitiatingOccupancyFraction=70 -Xdebug
 -Xrunjdwp:transport=dt_socket,address=1044,server=y,suspend=n"
 ```
-To attach your local Eclipse Debugger to a given remote Equella process, navigate to the Eclipse Debug Configurations, and setup a new remote
+To attach your local Eclipse Debugger to a given remote openEquella process, navigate to the Eclipse Debug Configurations, and setup a new remote
 connection.

 If you run into problems connecting, here are some troubleshooting steps: